jaderigby/jaderigby.github.io/Recipes/delicious-dutch-oven-potatoes.md

 ## Directions ##

 1. Preheat oven to 375f.
+2. Slice potatoes into thin medallions.
-2. Add all ingredients into Dutch Oven
+2. Add all ingredients into Dutch Oven.
 3. Cook for 45 min.